patroni/patroni/docs/replica_bootstrap.rst

 ``recovery.conf`` before starting the newly bootstrapped instance.
 Typically, such recovery.conf should contain at least one of the ``recovery_target_*`` parameters, together with the ``recovery_target_timeline`` set to ``promote``.

- .. note:: Bootstrap methods are neither chained, nor fallen-back to the default one
+ .. note:: Bootstrap methods are neither chained, nor fallen-back to the default one in case the primary one fails

 .. _custom_replica_creation: